Network /

 The 2.4-kilometre long Circle Line Extension (CCLe) opened for passenger service on 14 January 2012 and extended from Promenade to Marina Bay station.

-The CCLe was opened in anticipation of the increased demand due to the new Marina Bay integrated resort opening adjacent to Bayfront station.
+The CCLe was opened in anticipation of the increased demand due to the new Marina Bay Sands integrated resort opening adjacent to Bayfront station.

 The CCL6 was initially slated for completion by 2025, however the Transport Minister said in parliament on 5 March 2021 that the opening is pushed back by a year to 2026 due to the COVID-19 pandemic.